ucam-department-of-psychiatry/ABCD/Readme.md

 # ABCD Code repository

 # About ABCD
+The ABCD Study is a landmark, longitudinal study of brain development and child health.
+Investigators at 21 sites around the country will measure brain maturation in the context of social, emotional and cognitive development, as well as a variety of health and environmental outcomes.

-Finally, we strongly encourage others in the Department to share in this resource so please feel free to get in touch with us and/or distribute this white paper draft to other within the Department you think might be interested.
+We strongly encourage others in the Department to share in this resource so please feel free to get in touch with us and/or distribute this white paper draft to other within the Department you think might be interested.

 Richard A.I.
 Bethlehem (rb643)
 Varun Warrier (vw260)